 To fish the rigs out of Port O’Connor, sometimes it’s best to drift well down-current of a rig using jigs tipped with whole sardines or pogies.
 However, since snapper tend to hang tight to the rig substructure in about 60 feet, it’s generally better to use a rig hook to hold the boat in position, just down-current of the structure.

 Thanks to the Coastal Conservation Association (CCA) and the Texas Parks and Wildlife Department (TPWD), the Lone Star state has a great reef-building program.
-Nearshore and public reefing efforts began in 2006 and aim to establish a 160-acre reef site off each major port.
-The program has 63 reef sites in the Gulf of Mexico, including nearshore sites at Port Isabel, Corpus Christi, Port Aransas, Matagorda and Freeport.
+Nearshore and public reefing efforts began in 2006 and established a 160-acre reef site off each major port.
+The program has lots of reef sites in the Gulf of Mexico, including nearshore sites at Port Isabel, Corpus Christi, Port Aransas, Matagorda and Freeport.